wri/gfw/API_Documentation.md

     "article": True
     }
 ```
 Here `output` is a list of all data surfaced on click.
 The `column` value must correspond to a CARTO table column.
 There may also be a key `article` (bool), which is used for tool tips with images and urls (like *Places to Watch)*.
-If  `Article: True` tehn the `output` elements should contain a `renderKey` definition so that each output can be rendered correctly.
+If  `Article: True` then the `output` elements should contain a `renderKey` definition so that each output can be rendered correctly.
 Possible `rendeKey` values are:

 - image
 - imageCredit